Astrakhan Region Cityscape

 Natural Resources

-One of the main strengths of Astrakhan Region is its rich water and biological resources.
-Fish stocks in the Volga River and Caspian Sea are especially valuable.
+One of the main strengths of the Astrakhan Region is its rich water and biological resources.
+Fish stocks in the Volga River and Caspian Sea are especially valuable, making the region world-famous for sturgeon and caviar production.
+Additionally, the region has significant reserves of oil and natural gas playing a key role in the economy.

 Climate Conditions